fusioncharts/fusionexport-cli/README.md

 You need to have `node >= 8.0.0` and `npm >= 5.0.0` installed in your system to install the CLI.

-You will need to download the **Export Service** installer from [here](https://s3.amazonaws.com/fusionimplementation/fc-export-cli-1.0.0-pre-alpha-1.tgz).

-Install and start the Service beforehand to use the CLI following the instructions provided.

 ## Installation

 ### ExportFusion Service Installation

+You will need to download the **ExportFusion Service** installer from [here](https://s3.amazonaws.com/fusionimplementation/fc-export-cli-1.0.0-pre-alpha-1.tgz).

 Following screen will be presented once the ExportFusion application is installed & opened.